Digitalswede/ADS_2021/README.md

 <details>
 <summary> 5.3 Data Preparation</summary>
 While the project was still using images as input data, I created a dataloader to standardize the data preparation process for the group.
 Luckily we didn't have to deal with outliers or missing values in our data, our results were high enough without accounting for that.
 Unfortunately this tool never really came to be used since, shortly after I finished it, we switched to not using images anymore as our input.
-Some of my work on data prep can be found in this notebook: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/Standardized%20Image%20Generator%20Multi-Assistant%20-%20SIGMA.ipynb
+Some of my work on data prep can be found in this notebook: https://github.com/Digitalswede/ADS_2021/blob/main/codesamples/Standardized%20Image%20Generator.ipynb

-After the dataloader for images ended up being scrapped due to new requirements, I helped Leander and Olaf create a new version.
+After the dataloader for images ended up being scrapped due to new requirements, Leander and I created a new version, which was used for the remainder of the project.
-It can be found here: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/make%20npy%20array%20of%20audio.ipynb
-For that notebook, I would estimate my contribution is around 25-30%.
+It can be found here: https://github.com/Digitalswede/ADS_2021/blob/main/codesamples/make%20npy%20array%20of%20audio.ipynb For that notebook, I would estimate my contribution is around 30-40%.